arenaxr/arena-docs/content/3d-content/dimension.md

 # Using Adobe Dimension

-To convert a model from SktechUp to GLB using [Adobe Dimension](https://www.adobe.com/products/dimension.html) (in this case, I'm using Adobe Dimension 2020), first click on "Create New" in the menu.
+To convert a model from SketchUp to GLB using [Adobe Dimension](https://www.adobe.com/products/dimension.html) (in this case, we're using Adobe Dimension 2020), first click on "Create New" in the menu.

 ![](../../assets/img/dimension/d1.jpg)